-Recessed arms refers to arms that don’t extend to the edge of the seat.
+Recessed arms refer to arms that don’t extend to the edge of the seat.

 One option that you may be able to find in a sectional sofa is a hidden console.
 This is great if you are looking for a piece of furniture that will allow you to enjoy a drink while watching TV or catching up with friends.

-A hidden console means that it won’t always be on view but when you need a place to set your glass, you won’t have to worry about finding a coaster for the coffee table.
+A hidden console means that it won’t always be seen, but when you need a place to set your glass, you won’t have to worry about finding a coaster for the coffee table.

-You can also place remotes and your reading glasses in the console so you are never looking for them when you want to read or watch TV.
+You can also place remotes and your reading glasses in the console so you aren’t looking for them when you want to read or watch TV.

-This storage is often inside of the chaise and makes this kind of sofa the perfect choice for a home that has limited storage.
-It’s nice to know that you can easily stash items inside when you are in a rush to clean up your home.
+This storage is often inside the chaise, making this kind of sofa the perfect choice for a home with limited storage.

-When you want to make sure that you can easily care for your sofa without a lot of hassle if something were to spill on it, then you will want to find one that has a slipcover.
-This makes it easy to remove and clean it, no matter what food or drink was spilled.
+When you want to make sure that you can easily care for your sofa if something spills on it, find one that has a slipcover.
+This makes removing and cleaning it easy, no matter what food or drink was spilled.

-In addition, you won’t have to worry about having it dry cleaned as most slipcovers can be washed at your home, making it possible to get the slipcover put back on your sofa right away.
+In addition, you won’t have to worry about having it dry cleaned as most slipcovers can be washed at your home, making it possible to get the slipcover back on your sofa immediately.

 A sofa with a chaise is the best way to make sure that you can stretch out at the end of a long day.
 This is especially important if you like to sit with your feet propped up but do not have the room for an ottoman or don’t want an extra piece of furniture in your home.

-The chaise also gives you a place to put the book or magazine that you are reading if you are unable to reach a coffee table near the sofa.
+The chaise also gives you a place to put the book or magazine you are reading if you can’t reach a coffee table near the sofa.

-For a sofa that has an exceptional finish and looks very classy in any home, you will want to find one that has nailhead trim.
+For a sofa with an exceptional finish and looks very classy in any home, you will want to find one with a nailhead trim.

-This is a finishing touch that really elevates the furniture and makes it into something a little more special than just a regular sofa.
-No matter your décor, nailhead trim will make your room feel a little more fancy.
+This finishing touch elevates the furniture and makes your room feel a little more fancy.

-Many people love to stretch out at the end of a long day and put up their feet but don’t like the look of a sectional sofa that has an attached chaise.
+Many people love stretching out at the end of a long day and putting up their feet but don’t like the look of a sectional sofa with an attached chaise.

-If you want the flexibility of stretching out and resting your legs but prefer to have a piece of furniture that you can move around, then a sofa with an ottoman is right for you.
+If you want the flexibility of stretching out but prefer a piece of furniture you can move around, a sofa with an ottoman is right for you.